Trusted-Reviews-Limited/enhanced-post-cache/README.md

 ## Credits

-This plugin was written by the development team at [Trustedreviews](http://www.trustedreviews.com/) and maintained by [Jonathan Harris].
+This plugin was written by the development team at [Trustedreviews](http://www.trustedreviews.com/).